Tale of Two Brothers: Interpretation and analysis

 There are several issues to consider when analyzing ancient Egyptian literature in general, and the Tale of Two Brothers is no different.
 One difficulty of analyzing the literature of ancient Egypt is that "such scarcity of sources gives to the observation of any kind of historical development within Ancient Egyptian literature a highly hypothetical status and makes the reconstruction of any intertextual networks perhaps simply impossible."
-Loprieno notes that the euhemeristic theory is often successfully employed in the analysis of ancient Egyptian literature; this the historiocentric method of analyzing literature as it pertained to political events.
+Loprieno notes that the euhemeristic theory is often successfully employed in the analysis of ancient Egyptian literature; this is the historiocentric method of analyzing literature as it pertained to political events.

 With relation to the Tale of Two Brothers, Susan Tower Hollis also advocates this approach, saying that the story might "contain reflexes of an actual historical situation."
 Specifically, Hollis speculates that the story might have had its origins in the succession dispute following Merneptah's reign at the end of the 13th century BC.
 When Merneptah died, Seti II was undoubtedly the rightful heir to the throne, but he was challenged by Amenmesse, who ruled for at least a few years in Upper Egypt, although Seti II ultimately ruled for six full years.

 The Aarne–Thompson–Uther (ATU) tale type classification system can be difficult to use when a story includes elements from multiple tale types and motifs.
 Scholars like Hollis and Dundes have noted the complexity of such stories in their analyses.
 Although the ATU system is a useful tool, it has limitations and can sometimes complicate interpretation.
 Using different analytical approaches can also be challenging if one interpretation has become dominant.